How to Get Started on YouTube: A Step-by-Step Guide for Beginnersby: Dustin Hawley | Friday December 28, 2018

 This may seem obvious to some.
 But it's a critical phase of the creation process if you hope to maximize your efforts and their effectiveness.
 Both in the short term and the long term.
 Before you do anything, you need to decide what it is you’re hoping to get out of building a presence on YouTube.
 This seemingly simple process isn't necessarily black and white, but the answer will help you decide what type of videos you want to create and start the process of defining the right audience for your content.

 Establishing a specific goal from the start positions you to create content that your audience will want to subscribe to, bookmark, and share with their friends and extended networks.
 Those actions are crucial in developing visibility for your channel and growing your audience.
 Especially when you are starting from scratch.
-Focusing on content that is both useful and/or entertaining to your audience will position you to become trusted resource of information or entertainment.
+Focusing on content that is both useful and/or entertaining to your audience will position you to become a trusted resource of information or entertainment.

 Step 2.
 Create your channel

 Most everyone these days seems to have a Google account.
-But for the select few don't, keep in mind you will need a Google account to start your YouTube channel.
+But for the select few don't keep in mind you will need a Google account to start your YouTube channel.
 Once you have created your account (or signed in, for those who already are active members), navigate to YouTube, where you will be asked to name your channel.
 Using the name of your business is probably the best option if your channel is focused on your company or brand.
 Likewise, if you are setting up your channel for your personal brand, your stage name, gaming handle, channel concept, etc., may provide the best options for effectively labeling your channel name.
 The reasoning behind this step is simple.
-You want to make it easy for you audience to find you!
+You want to make it easy for your audience to find you!

 Once you answer a couple of simple questions and agree to the terms of service, you will be transported to your newly created channel!
 But not so fast.
 Ideally, it's best practice to do a little housekeeping before you start creating videos and promoting your new page.
 You want to make a good first impression on your visitors!
 So here are a few simple tasks to focus on upon inception.